-Reliable hardware - The last piece of equipment to fail should be your remote monitoring system.
+Reliable hardware The last piece of equipment to fail should be your remote monitoring system.
 You can't afford to leave your network's security in the hands of cheaply built equipment that's not ready for the job.

-Don't let your remote monitoring project turn into a nightmare - contact the remote monitoring experts at DPS Telecom for a free consultation.
-They'll answer your questions, help you design a monitoring solution for your network, or even provide you with a free ROI analysis.
+You're serious about protecting your network up-time (and your bottom line).
+Don't let your remote monitoring project turn into a nightmare - contact us at DPS Telecom for a free consultation.
+We'll answer your questions and help you design a monitoring solution for your network.